caarmen/cycle-plotter/README.md

   -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         path to image file to export -s {apple,withings}, --source {apple,withings}
+  -a {x,y,both}, --axis {x,y,both}
+                        Indicate the cycle durations on the x-axis (by horizontal spacing between points), y-axis (by their values), or both axes.
+Default both.
 ```

 The program has been tested exporting to png and pdf.
 But other formats are probably supported.
 The program uses matplotlib to output the image.
 The supported file formats may be in the matplotlib [documentation](https://matplotlib.org/stable/api/backend_bases_api.html#matplotlib.backend_bases.FigureCanvasBase.filetypes).